JUMP TO A TOPIC

 Dr. Alexander and his team recently looked into PD-L1 expression on peritoneal mesothelioma tumors.
 They looked at 20 patients and reported 75% overexpressed this protein.

-The next step is testing immune checkpoint inhibitors, a type of immunotherapy.
+The next step is testing immune checkpoint inhibitors, a type of immunotherapy for mesothelioma.
 Opdivo and Yervoy are in clinical trials for peritoneal mesothelioma.
 These immunotherapies may slow the growth of tumors by blocking PD-L1 and helping the immune system.

 Meeting Dr. Alexander for Consultation

 Dr. Richard Alexander sees patients at two locations: Rutgers Cancer Institute and Monmouth Medical Center.
-He has research and treatment interest in peritoneal mesothelioma.
+He has an extensive background helping people diagnosed with peritoneal mesothelioma.

 Patients in the northeast should consider Dr. Alexander as their choice of doctor.
 Even patients not in this region may consider traveling to see him.
 If interested, please email nurse and patient advocate Karen Ritter (karen@mesotheliomaguide.com).
 You can get a list of doctors who can handle your case by filling out our free Doctor Match form and getting our recommendations based on your type of mesothelioma.